octaviospain/RandomFileCopier/README.md

 # Usage
 You can use the RandomFileCopier by two ways:

-1. Instantiating the `RandomFileCopier.java` class in your java project
+1. Instantiating the `RandomFileCopier` class in your java project

 ```java
 int maxFilesToCopy = 25;